Learn About Collagen Supplements

 There are 28 different types of collagens, but five types of collagen are common in most supplements.
 The majority of the collagens in your body are made up of Types 1, 2 and 3.
 Type 2 Collagen is the most important for your joint health as it makes up around half of the protein found in cartilage.

 Your body is also able to transform type 2 collagen into Type 1 collagen which is mostly found in connective tissues like ligaments and tendons as well as in your muscles.
-You can learn more here about the five common types of collagen and their associations to the different parts of your body.
+Click here to learn more about the five common types of collagen and their associations to the different parts of your body.

 Bovine collagen is a naturally occurring protein that is present in the connective tissues, bones, cartilage and hides of cows.
 Bovine Collagen is the most similar to human collagen, more similar than chicken and marine sourced collagen.

-You can learn more about how it compares to other types of collagens, the potential health benefits, how to use it and how buying direct from the manufacturer is a good decision on your part here.
+You can click here to learn more about how it compares to other types of collagens, the potential health benefits, how to use it and how buying direct from the manufacturer is a good decision.

 Collagen Pills vs. Peptides and Powders